This Tea Gift Sets for tea lovers post contains affiliate links and we may be compensated if you make a purchase.

 Derived from the Camellia sinensis plant, black tea is the most popular type of tea in the world.
 (78% of all tea produced and consumed around the globe is black tea.)
 It’s often blended with other plants to create flavors like chai, English breakfast, and Earl Grey.

 Black tea leaves are oxidized during the production process to turn them from green to black.
 Black tea has a strong taste and the most caffeine of any tea, clocking in at about 47 mg of caffeine per 8-ounce cup.
-Decaf black tea has about 2 mg caffeine per cup.
+Decaf black tea has about 2 mg of caffeine per cup.

 This type of tea also comes from the Camellia sinensis plant, but it’s made from unoxidized leaves that are processed with steam heat or dry heat.
 Because green tea is less processed than other teas, it has higher levels of health-promoting polyphenols in it.

 Green tea is second in popularity to black tea, accounting for 20% of all tea produced and consumed.
-How green tea tastes varies by how it was processed, but expect a sweet, nutty, buttery flavor from high-quality varieties.
+How green tea tastes vary by how it was processed, but expect a sweet, nutty, buttery flavor from high-quality varieties.
 Green tea has slightly less caffeine than black tea, coming in at around 28 mg per 8-ounce serving.

 Matcha is a popular form of green tea, made by grinding up young tea leaves into a powder.
 It has similar health benefits to green tea but has actually been shown to contain more EGCG.
 Matcha green tea has a slightly sweet taste and generally contains about 70 mg of caffeine per 8-ounce cup.